nicolas-bertin/zenbu-docker/multi-container/README.md

 ## Using command line tools

 **example : gettig your list of collabaroations via `zenbu_upload`**
-- login/create a user account from http://localhost/zenbu/user/ (or http://${DOMAIN}/zenbu/user/)
+- login/create a user account from zenbu website (e.g. http://localhost/zenbu/user/
 - create a file called `~/.zenbu/id_hmac` containing your user account email and the `hmac` key as a tab delimited key/value pair
-- run the `zenbu_app` image as a temprary container mounting your `~/.zenbu/id_hmac` credentials
+- run the `zenbu_app` image as a temprary container to which your `~/.zenbu/id_hmac` credentials and zenbu_agent volumes are mounted :
-`docker docker run --rm -v ~/.zenbu/id_hmac:/root/.zenbu/id_hmac -it zenbu_app zenbu_upload -url http://localhost/zenbu -collabs`
+`docker docker run --rm --volume-from zenbu_agent_1 --volume ~/.zenbu/id_hmac:/root/.zenbu/id_hmac -it zenbu_app    zenbu_upload -url http://localhost/zenbu -collabs`